• Skip to main content

 These data are useful for businesses who are concerned about the number of visitors visiting their place and may try to bring more people compare to previous day or previous month or previous year to improve their businesses.

-In this post we are going to construct a visitor counter circuit using IC 555, IC 4026 and laser (for contactless triggering) which can count up to 9999 visitors and showcases it on four 7 segment displays.
+In this post I will show how to construct a visitor counter circuit using IC 555, IC 4026 and laser (for contactless triggering) which can count up to 9999 visitors and showcases it on four 7 segment displays.

 In this post we will see the following: